jayPcruz/code-man-_project_1/readme.md

 > variable that keeps track of correct letter choices
 > variable that keeps true or false on whether current guess is in hidden word
 > variable that keeps track of wrong number of choices
+> variable that keeps track of the number of spaces in the hidden word

 CACHED ELEMENT REFERENCE